 - Operator precedence is given by the order of the alternatives in grammar rules 1, 2 and 4, in order from lowest to highest.
 E.g., (boxed) invocation has higher precedence than multiplication, multiplication has higher precedence than addition, and addition has higher precedence than comparison.
-Addition and subtraction have equal precedence, and like all FEEL infix binary operators, are left associative. - Java-style comments can be used, i.e. '//' to end of line and /\ ... \/.
+Addition and subtraction have equal precedence, and like all FEEL infix binary operators, are left associative. - A name may contain spaces but may not contain a sequence of 2 or more spaces. - 65.
+A name start (grammar rule 28) SHALL NOT be a language keyword.
+(Language keywords are enclosed in double quotes in the grammar rules, for example, "and", "or", "true", "fals - A name part (grammar rule 29) MAY be a language keyword. - Java-style comments can be used, i.e. '//' to end of line and / ... /.